avianbc/blog/content/posts/2012-08-07-common-regular-expressions.md

 > <tt>[ s]+</tt>

 This one is useful for editors that support regular expressions.
 If you wish to trim all whitespace (r, n, t, and spaces) from code to make it more compact, this regular expression will accomplish this.
-In particular, JavaScript developers who wish to trim all unnecessary whitespace before pushing theÂ code live (in order to minimize file size) may find this useful.
+In particular, JavaScript developers who wish to trim all unnecessary whitespace before pushing the code live (in order to minimize file size) may find this useful.

-Note that minor changes can increase the power of this regex:Â  ^[ s]+ will find whitespace at the beginning of a line, [Â s]+$ will find whitespace at the end of a line, or you may combine these together.
+Note that minor changes can increase the power of this regex:  ^[ s]+ will find whitespace at the beginning of a line, [ s]+$ will find whitespace at the end of a line, or you may combine these together.
 Also, you can substitute by changing s which matches returns, newlines, tabs for r, n, and t respectively or remove the leading space to not include spaces.

 8. **Comments**

 Another one useful for programmers in RegEx enables search/replace functionality.
 These RegExes are very useful if you want to automate the removal of dead or commented out code.
-Just open your favorite IDE, select Find -> Replace, enable regexes,a nd search for the given patternÂ to quickly remove the unnecessary clutter.
+Just open your favorite IDE, select Find -> Replace, enable regexes,a nd search for the given pattern to quickly remove the unnecessary clutter.

 Different languages use different syntax for comments, so I’m going to try and list as many as I can think of off the top of my head:

 > #.*$

-ThisÂ pattern matches all single line comments that begin with the pound sign (#).
-Useful for Perl and RubyÂ programmers.
+This pattern matches all single line comments that begin with the pound sign (#).
+Useful for Perl and Ruby programmers.

 > ^s\*#.\*$

 This one is a stronger version of the one above adapted to match compiler directives and pragmas in C / C++ source code.

-> Â /\*.\*?*/
+>  /\*.\*?*/

 This pattern matches multiline comments in the form of /\* Comment goes here \*/.
 This style is common in many programming languages such as C++ and Java.